Last updated on November 20, 2020 at 03:48 pm

 Deep-fried turkeys have gained a lot of popularity in recent years because of their juicy, flavorful meat, extra-crispy skin and lightning-fast cooking time.
 However, because gallons of boiling-hot oil are involved, improper frying techniques could lead to severe burns and even house fires.

-Safely frying a turkey doesn’t typically include your home insurance company — but mistakes and accidents do happen.
+And while safely frying a turkey doesn’t typically include your home insurance company, accidents do happen.
 With a little preparation, a helping of caution and a dash of know-how, you can be a safer cook this holiday season.

 In the past, Plymouth Rock Assurance has handled claims from fires caused by exploding turkeys or other fryer-related accidents.
 These kinds of claims typically involve frozen turkeys dipped into deep fryers or having too much oil in the fryer to begin with.
 Both can lead to massive flash fires.